 - Geographic Segmentation

-Of the four types, Geographic Segmentation is probably the least talked about.
-But Geographic Segmentation is an immensely important marketing tool that helps brands solve real world problems.
+Of the four types of marketing segmentation, Geographic Segmentation is probably the least talked about.
+But Geographic Segmentation is an immensely important marketing strategy that helps brands solve real world problems while conserving marketing costs – win-win!

+In the United States, more than 26 million people speak a second language at home.
 This means that if your ads are only available in English, you’re making it more difficult for people to understand your messaging.
-Demographic information on preferred language can be spotty.
 Fortunately for marketers, many non-English speakers are concentrated in particular areas of the country.

 For example, Los Angeles has more native Spanish speakers than English speakers.
 Obviously, a Spanish language ad-placement could be risky in some areas.
 Although, in a place like L.A., brands can delight and surprise non-English speakers in their preferred language.

 The same concept applies internationally.
-In places where a multitude of languages or dialects are spoken, messaging consumers in their own language is powerful – and makes it far more likely you’ll get your point across.
+In places where a variety of languages or dialects are spoken, messaging potential customers in a way that accounts for their own cultural preferences is powerful – and makes it far more likely you’ll get your point across.

 Segmentation Connects You to Your Customers